Suh Chong Kang: Career in United States

 Before his death, Lee Won-kuk promoted Kang to the rank of 10th Dan Black Belt.
 He was the first one of the original Chung Do Kwan Black Belts to receive this honor.

 Suh Chong Kang died peacefully in his sleep on January 30, 2022.

 Legacy

-Kang's three sons are Tae Kwon Do Grand Masters who teach Kang's system in their own Tae Kwon Do schools and organizations.
+Kang's three sons, Ho-sun Kang, Tae Sun Kang and Chung-Sun Kang are Tae Kwon Do Grandmasters who continue to teach Kang's system in their own Tae Kwon Do schools and organizations.

 On April 10, 2009, Kang was inducted into the Taekwondo Hall of Fame.
+This induction certificate was presented by Grandmaster Kim Pyung Soo in Teaneck, N.J.